justin2004/weblog/train_trees/README.md

 But I noticed removing those parens didn't change the train tree.

 Often I start a tacit function by using parens to make the components of the train clear to me (in the linear representation) but then I see which are unnecessary by looking at the train tree after I delete them.

+Also, I sometimes write APL on paper by using the train tree representation.
+That makes it pretty easy to later type it out in the linear representation for the interpreter.